AudioUtils

-Step-by-step guide to making a custom ringtone from any MP3.
-Covers the iPhone .m4r path (with and without iTunes), the Android Ringtones folder method, picking the right 30-second hook, and avoiding the most common 'my ringtone won't show up' problems.
+Make a custom ringtone from any MP3: iPhone .m4r path (with or without iTunes), Android Ringtones folder method, and common 'won't show up' fixes.

 Custom ringtones are one of the few personalization choices left on a phone — the wallpaper changes, the icons shuffle, the notification chime gets buried under app sounds, but a ringtone is heard by you, in public, every time someone calls.
 Making one from an MP3 you already own is a 5-minute job once you know which path your phone needs. iPhone and Android take very different routes, and confusing the two is why most people give up halfway.